niharraju4/amazon_analysis/README.md

 ## Summary

-You've performed a comprehensive analysis of Amazon reviews, including data cleaning, user categorization, text length analysis, and sentiment analysis.
+I have performed a comprehensive analysis of Amazon reviews, including data cleaning, user categorization, text length analysis, and sentiment analysis.
 These steps provide a solid foundation for further analysis and modeling.
 Keep exploring and visualizing the data to uncover more insights!

 ---